Chronometry: Etymology

-Metron (μέτρον), is that by which anything is measured, a due, limit, or goal, also concerns a space that can be measured.
-It can regard instruments for measuring, or even the result of measuring.

-Fields of chronometry
+Subfields

 Biochronometry

-Biochronometry (also called chronobiology or biological chronometry) is the study of biological behaviours and patterns seen in animals with factors based in time.
-It can be categorised into circadian and circannual rhythms (circatidal and circalunar can be included in this categorisation depending on the relevance).
+Biochronometry (also chronobiology or biological chronometry) is the study of biological behaviours and patterns seen in animals with factors based in time.
+It can be categorised into circadian rhythms and circannual cycles.
 Examples of these behaviours can be: the relation of daily and seasonal tidal cues to the activity of marine plants and animals, the photosynthetic capacity and phototactic responsiveness in algae, or metabolic temperature compensation in bacteria.

 Circadian rhythms of various species can be observed through their gross motor function throughout the course of a day.
 These patterns are more apparent with the day further categorised into activity and rest times.
 Investigation into a species is conducted through comparisons of free-running and entrained rhythms, where the former is attained from within the species' natural environment and the latter from a subject that has been taught certain behaviours.
 Circannual rhythms are alike but pertain to patterns within the scale of a year, patterns like migration, moulting, reproduction, and body weight are common examples, research and investigation are achieved with similar methods to circadian patterns.